Red Letter Bible - 1899, 1901 A.D.

 The Bible contains many words that are often unfamiliar to those not from the Mediterranean region or may not be aware of the Indo-European and Semitic roots, e.g., “Israel.”
 Since the British Empire spread English far and wide through colonization, this language also became the common language In America.
 Yet, with the diverse influx of many nationalities early on, there was the need to aid people with learning that common language.
 Therefore, from the turn of the century and up to 1963, many schools used the Bible for learning proper English pronunciation.
 This Bible carried that on with integrating self-pronouncing words by using extensive diacritics, e.g., ˌdaɪəˈkrɪtɪk or dī′ə-krĭt′ĭk right in the lines of text.
 So as one reads, one can adequately pronounce words that may otherwise be unfamiliar.
 In addition, these symbols help learn where to place syllable stress (emphasis) within a word.
 This tool is especially useful for those teaching or learning English as a second language (ESL).

-PROJECT UPDATES: You will be able to access, search, and read this Red-Letter Bible right here once I complete the digital scanning of it.
-This project will provide accessibility and preservation of this Bible.
-This online digital copy will be the first time this Bible will be available anywhere online and for free, which I will also make available on archive.org.
-It is a lot of work and the book is fragile (expected completion about beginning of April 2023) so any contributions would go a long way to helping accomplish this.
-Please help support the ongoing work here using your credit/debit card through secure sites at: Square or via: Patreon.
+PROJECT UPDATES: This project provides accessibility and preservation of this Bible.
+This online digital copy will be the first time this Bible will be available anywhere online free, here and on archive.org.
+It is a lot of work and the book is fragile.
+The eBook completed on June 1, 2023 with a updated edition to follow.
+See above for the hardback and paperback print version now available.
+Any contributions would go a long way to helping toward this work.
+Please support this work here using your credit/debit card through secure sites at: Square or via: Patreon.

 Red Letter Bible Project Update No.2.
 Feb.4-2023